-But bamboo, not withstanding its nostalgic appeal, cannot compete with a rod made from the carbon and nano-fibers available today.
+But bamboo, notwithstanding its nostalgic appeal, cannot compete with a fly rod made from the carbon and nano-fibers available today.
 Carbon composite rods have reached new heights in flexibility.
 Their ability to deliver line and fly over long distances is reflected in the ‘modulus,’ or stiffness, rating borrowed from aerospace and mechanical engineering’s modulus of elasticity.
-The higher the rating, the more energy is stored in the rod and by extension, the farther it will cast a line.
+The higher the rating, the more energy is stored in the rod, and by extension, the farther it will cast a line.

 Here is the procedure to construct a finished fly rod using G/flex to attach the guides: